yhdurkaya/Tinker/README.md

 ## Requirements
 ### Ubuntu 18.04
 (It is not recommended to try on Ubuntu 20.04 .
-OpenCV and Gstreamer pipeline has issues and whether you use `FFMPEG` or `V4L` for the back side,t still doesn't work and results in not getting any feed from the camera.
+OpenCV and Gstreamer pipeline has issues and whether you use `FFMPEG` or `V4L` for the back side, it still doesn't work and results in not getting any feed from the camera.
 Just for the warning, `HOURS_WASTED_ON_FIXING_PIPELINE = 6`)

 ### OpenCV 4.2.0